Farmer School of Business: Building

-Financial Contributions

-University Financial Reports from the years 2006 and 2007 mention the planning for the Farmer School of Business as a package that included several other construction endeavors put into place by the university.
-In February 2007, the university issued $83.2 million in general receipt bonds, which were put not only toward the Farmer School but also the renovation of several other residence halls and buildings on the Oxford Campus, as well as the construction of the university's Voice of America campus in West Chester, Ohio.
-In the 2006 university report, $6.7 million was granted through the Love and Honor alumni group from a 1969 graduate, William Mayhall, to support the Farmer School of Business.

-The Farmer Website states that 80% of the building's financial backing was through donors and individual or corporate contributions, most notably from Richard T. Farmer, founder of Cintas Corporation.
-The combined total of all contributions from private donors reached $50 million.

-Building Aspects
+The Farmer School of Business building was designed by Robert A.M.
+Stern Architects of New York City and Moody Nolan of Columbus, Ohio.
+Formal planning began on December 10, 2004, and the building was completed on November 7, 2009.
+The building took 30 months to complete and was finished ahead of schedule and under budget.
+It was designed in the Georgian architecture style.
+It was the first building of the Oxford campus to receive a Leadership in Energy and Environmental Design (LEED) certification.

-At 210,000 square feet, the building contains 12 case classrooms, 8 “cluster” rooms, 3 “standard” rooms (one with capabilities to be used as a mock trial room), 3 seminar rooms, 1 trading room, 1 small auditorium (150 persons), 1 large auditorium (500 persons), and 4 teaching labs.
+At 210,000 square feet, the building contains 12 case classrooms, 8 "cluster" rooms, 3 "standard" rooms (one with capabilities to be used as a mock trial room), 3 seminar rooms, 1 trading room, 1 small auditorium (150 persons), 1 large auditorium (500 persons), and 4 teaching labs.
 There are also 136 faculty offices to house all six Oxford departments.
 In addition to these rooms and offices, there are also three major centers in the Farmer building.
 The Thomas C. Page Center for Entrepreneurial Studies, Armstrong Interactive, and Center for Business Excellence are all located in the 800 E. High building.

-Also a major part of the building is the student commons, which is located on the main level.
+A major part of the building is the student commons, which is located on the main level.
 This area is a place for congregation and meetings among students with power outlets and seating and tables.
 There are also 13 break-out rooms which can be reserved by students or classes.
 Student organizations also share a suite in the building.
 The Forsythe Library and Technology Center is located on the main level near the Taylor Auditorium, which is used as a quiet library-like setting for individual study and printing and tech services.

 The building also has a dining services location, Dividend$.
 A café-like location, Dividend$ offers students take-out food for breakfast and lunch during the week.
 The location serves a la carte items through the university's culinary center as well as four major divisions.

-The Farmer School of business was designed by Robert A.M.
-Stern Architects of New York City and Moody Nolan of Columbus.
-In order to keep with the university's, the building was built with red brick and copulas.
-It was the first building of the Oxford campus to receive a Leadership in Energy and Environmental Design(LEED) certification.